Radiohead, In Rainbows, and the Inevitable Age of Pay What You Want Pricing

 Radiohead, however, did not fall into these traps.
 They weren’t asking for charity.
 They had a longstanding relationship with their fans and weren’t strangers by any means.
-And their digital distribution system left fans to make buying decisions anonymously.
+And their digital distribution system allowed fans to make buying decisions anonymously.

 Overall, the study remains optimistic for Pay What You Want: “Under PWYW, when people like a company, they may pay a price that feels right rather than simply the lowest price possible.
 Despite allowing customers to pay nothing for the product, the companies in our investigation retained their profitability.”
 Research thus suggests that if a company (or a band) wants to implement Pay What You Want pricing, they need to meet certain economic and social conditions.

 Alexander Chernev, professor of marketing at Northwestern University, explains that Pay What You Want works best for products that have low marginal costs and the potential for high volume traffic.
 He says, “You can benefit because you can reach different types of customers.
 Some will pay nothing, but you might be able to gain customers that normally wouldn’t purchase the [product or service].”
 For Radiohead, they were able to distribute their music digitally with little to no overhead costs and a large potential customer base.
 Thus they fulfilled the economic conditions for Pay What You Want.

 Pay What You Want also requires social conditions that go beyond “liking” a brand.
 It requires a generalized pro-social attitude versus a pro-self attitude.
 According to one Forbes article: